cpburnz/minecraft-prometheus-exporter/README.md

 Migrating
 ---------

-If you are coming from the upstream repo, the old config file will transfer the following configs:
+If you are upgrading from an older version, the old config file will transfer the following configs:
 - listen_address
 - listen_port
 - jwm_collector

-The following changes occured that may require panel adjustments from coming from upstream:
+The following changes occured that may require panel adjustments:
 - mc_player_list: current dimension added

 Configuration